 If you're thinking about renting a room in your house to a younger tenant, how do you go about finding the right one?
 There are many options.
 In some cases, rent is exchanged for practical help or companionship by the lodger.
 In those instances, the match tends to be overseen by the charity or agency, although some commercial organisations also provide that reassurance.

 You can also try websites offering rooms for rent.
 Your income may be higher but you will have to select and check your lodger yourself.
 One of the most successful options is to find someone through personal recommendation or through a local network.
 Here are three schemes that could help you find the right tenants.

 Homeshare UK is the biggest national scheme and is part of the charity Shared Lives Plus.
-There are 18 schemes in Homeshare UK operated by various charities or housing groups.
 It is part of a global network which operates in countries including Australia, the USA, Canada, Spain, France and Switzerland.

 The scheme matches older people with a spare room with a younger person who needs affordable accommodation and can offer ten hours of help a week to the host.

 No rent changes hands but both parties pay a monthly fee to the scheme, on average £160 for the sharer and £140 for the older person, to cover its administration and checks which are ongoing throughout the time the matched couple live together.

 The tasks carried out by the homesharer will vary widely according to need but will never include personal care.
 They can range from cooking, cleaning, shopping and gardening to companionship, taking the older person to appointments or socialising, going out to restaurants or to visiting National Trust properties.
 The expectation is that the sharer will spend a minimum number of nights in the property, which provides a reassuring presence.